A look behind the scenes at CABLE, our online learning environment

 Most of the questions are subject-specific.
 You can’t post details of questions contained within tests or mock exams (these should be sent directly to the relevant tutor), but you can ask anything else.
 We find that students are often happy to help their colleagues out if they know the answer.

 If you come to CABLE with a question in mind, you’re probably not alone and it’s always worth looking to see if someone has already asked – and answered – the same question.

-We are really pleased to seeing more and more students jumping in to get involved in discussions.
+We are really pleased to see more and more students jumping in to get involved in discussions.

 When should students get in touch?

-If you’ve tried to find the answer in the relevant modules and by asking on the discussion boards but you still need more help, don’t hesitate to contact us.
+If you’ve tried to find the answer in the relevant modules or asked via the discussion boards and need more help, don’t hesitate to contact us.
 We aim to respond as quickly as we can and always within a day during the week.

 If it’s a subject-specific question we’ll pass it on to the most appropriate tutor.
-We’re aware of the course calendar so we know when there’s a cohort likely to be studying similar topics on CABLE then we’ll be extra vigilant.
+We’re aware of the course calendar so we know when there’s a cohort likely to be studying similar topics on CABLE.